 Playa Grande is surfers paradise.
 Elongated, crystal clear and perfectly warm waters throughout the year.
 This makes it an ideal place to work on catching that perfect wave.
 Playa Grande attracts surfers from across the globe, and anyone from beginners to professional can hit the breaks here.

-The surf breaks at Playa Grande are consistent and moderate year-round, and the beach is much less crowded than the neighbouring Tamarindo.
+The surf breaks at Playa Grande are consistent and moderate year-round, and the beach is much less crowded than the neighboring Tamarindo.
 If you are a beginner it’s best to surf at low tide, when there are less surfers and the waves are smaller.
 If you walk for like 20 minutes to the left side of Playa Grande, you will come to Palm Beach.
 This beach is perfect for beginners and surf lessons.
 Playa Grande gets a south swell year-round, and the best chances to catch bigger swells is between March and November.

 And if you don’t surf or feel like trying, no problem.
 Bring a bottle of wine and watch the breathtaking sunset.